 Once you’re in one of these positions you can try breathing control techniques.

 Breathing control means using techniques to breathe gently, using as little effort as possible.
 They can help when you are short of breath or feeling anxious.
-These techniques can help let more air into your lungs and allow you to feel more in control of your breathing.
+These techniques can help let more air into your lungs, and help you feel more in control of your breathing.

 Pursed-lip breathing

-Pursed-lip breathing is something you can try at any time to help you control your breathing.
-You can also use it while you're doing something that makes you feel breathless to help you feel less short of breath.
+Pursed-lip breathing is something you can try at any time, or while you’re doing something that makes you feel short of breath.

 This is how to do pursed-lip breathing:

-- Get into a comfortable position for your breathing.
+- Get into a comfortable position for your breathing (see Try different breathing positions above).

 - Breathe in gently through your nose.